long-long-float/lisp-rs/README.md

 lisp-rs
 =========

-This is a lisp interpreter, follows a subset of Common Lisp, and written in Rust.
+This is a lisp interpreter, follows a subset of Scheme, and written in Rust.

 ```shell
 $ cargo run examples/fizzbuzz.lisp